 It’s a rite of spring in Edmonton as predictable as the return of the first robin.
 A new “bump-er” crop of potholes have once again bloomed on city roadways, much to the chagrin of local motorists.

 That sinking feeling when car meets crater is sometimes difficult to avoid, even for the most attentive driver.
 In an average year, drawing on $70 million budgeted annually for pavement repairs, the city fills some 480,000 potholes in Edmonton’s streets and highways.
-Over the first three months of 2019, workers already covered roughly 20,000 of them, with plenty more yet to plug.

 The freeze-thaw cycles of a long winter are often the cause.
 Potholes are typically created when moisture seeps into cracks in the pavement and then expands when it freezes, weakening the structure of the road surface.
 Temperatures warm, the water evaporates and a hole is formed – a cavity that expands with the constant aggravation of passing vehicles.

 When you can’t avoid them, potholes can cause costly damage to tires and suspension systems.
 So what can be done?
 We turned to Brian Lewis (Automotive Service Technician ’00), an Automotive Service Technician instructor, for tips to keep your ride’s pothole repairs to a minimum.

 Steering clear of potholes is obviously the best way to avoid damage, says Lewis, who ran a general automotive repair shop in Edmonton for 10 years before joining NAIT.

 Try to straddle dents and cracks in the pavement; stay away from of the edge of the road where potholes hide; and watch for other drivers navigating around potholes ahead.

 “Aside from just being alert visually and trying to safely dodge them there’s not a lot else you can do.”